Philipbear/msbuddy/docs/config.rst

-For more information on the parameters, see :class:`msbuddy.BuddyParamSet`.
+For more information on the parameters, see :class:`msbuddy.MsbuddyConfig`.